The Great Failure of the Fair Housing Act, Mapped

 Other reformers think that the solution extends back further than lending laws.
 Richard Kahlenberg, a senior fellow at The Century Foundation, argues for updating the Fair Housing Act itself with an Economic Fair Housing Act—a tool to address exclusionary zoning.

 One-hundred-and-one years ago, in 1917, the U.S. Supreme Court ruled in Buchanan v.
-Warley that the government could not enforce racial zoning, a proto–Civil Rights victory.
+Warley that the government could not enforce racial zoning, a proto-civil rights victory.
 About 50 years later, the Fair Housing Act fulfilled the promise of that now-obscure decision by outlawing racial discrimination.
 It took another 50 years for the Supreme Court to decide (in 2015) that policies that implicitly affected minorities were also unconstitutional.
 And yet: a defining problem of the 20th century poses the same stubborn challenge for the next one.

 As Kahlenberg writes, “[E]conomic segregation in housing is damaging, and perhaps even as insidious as outright racial segregation, because while in effect it still excludes substantial numbers of people of color from good places to live, it does so with the open consent of the law.”